marcelofern/marcelofern.github.io/notes/databases/postgres/internals/swapping_a_table_with_its_copy.md

       AND d2.objid = ('copy'::regclass)
 )
 -- TODO: this update is not working, maybe it needs to be deleted and then -- inserted again?
-This is what pg_repack does.
+A delete-followed-by create is what pg_repack seems to do.
 UPDATE pg_depend
 SET objid = CASE
     WHEN objid = (SELECT original_objid FROM swapped_dep) THEN (SELECT copy_objid FROM swapped_dep)